Shipping class: cuttings

 by

 A really good fig that produces both breba and main crop figs that are both very good.
 The trunk of the tree has that great knobby look too.
+It can be very productive and syrupy with a squat shape and a somewhat large eye

 • Bourjasotte Noire